Mid Central Illinois Community Action assistance programs

 The main resources from Community Action of Mid Central Illinois can help address crisis situations.
 So there may be government grants from LIHEAP for paying heating bills or funds to prevent an eviction.
+Or get cash assistance, transitional housing, public aid and grant money.
 However, much more is available as well.

 Case managers from MCAA partner with clients in an effort to address the cause of the hardship, whether that is lack of employment or some other crisis.
 So there may be support provided for needs such as rebuilding credit, achieving homeownership or establishing savings accounts as well.
 Long term self-sufficiency is always the priority for residents of Livingston and McLean Counties.